Hawksbilled Sea Turtle © 2013 Monica Gunderson - All Rights Reserved; Unauthorized Reproduction Prohibited

 About the Art....
 Why Paint Sea Animals?

 For some time, I painted and drew sea animals with a passion, and at times I still do when inspiration strikes.
-I think that these creatures are very beautiful and unique and deserve recognition.
-Many of these animals are endangered due to human contact, and what really sparked my interest in painting them is the disaster from Japan's nuclear site, Fukushima, that and occurred from the earthquake in April 2011.
+These creatures are beautiful and unique and deserve recognition.
+Several sea animals are endangered due to human contact, and what sparked my interest in painting them is the disaster from Japan's nuclear site, Fukushima, which had occurred from the earthquake in April 2011.
 This struck a chord with me because my hometown is located near Hanford, a nuclear site which was built next to the Columbia River in southeast Washington State.

-In addition to nuclear waste that was released in our oceans from Fukushima, Hanford (via the Columbia River) and other nuclear facilities that were built nearby the ocean and other waterways, there has been copious amounts of garbage accumulating in our oceans for several years and there is currently a large island of garbage floating in the Pacific Ocean called "Great Pacific Garbage Patch".
-This is very disturbing because this garbage damages our oceans as well as the animals living in it and there has been evidence that sea faring animals are ingesting garbage and dyeing from the accumulation of plastics within their stomachs.
+In addition to nuclear waste which was released in our oceans from Fukushima, Hanford (via the Columbia River) and other nuclear facilities built nearby the ocean and other waterways, there has been copious amounts of garbage accumulating in our oceans for several years and there is currently a large island of garbage floating in the Pacific Ocean called "Great Pacific Garbage Patch".
+This is disturbing because this garbage damages our oceans as well as the animals living in it and there has been evidence of sea faring animals ingesting garbage and dyeing from the accumulation of plastics within their stomachs.
 Our oceans hold the largest ecosystems on earth, generating over half of the world's oxygen and contain 97% of the world's water.
-It also holds a wealth of food source and materials that can be used within medications, but the garbage, nuclear leaks, oil leaks, and other contaminants are ruining it, not only for the plants and animals that live within the oceans, but for us and those of the future.
+It also holds a wealth of food source and materials used within medications, but the garbage, nuclear leaks, oil leaks, and other contaminants are ruining it, not only for the plants and animals that live within the oceans, but for us as well as those of the future.
 The knowledge and understanding of protecting our oceans and waterways is needed today, not tomorrow in order for our future generations' survival.
 We need to be ambassadors for the oceans, sea animals and plants before all is lost.
-I am in hopes that my paintings will inspire people to be more cautious of our seas and oceans and look toward safe and renewable energy sources as well as resourceful thinking to improve and clean up the environment.
+I am in hopes my paintings will inspire people to be more cautious of our seas and oceans and look toward safe and renewable energy sources as well as resourceful thinking to improve and clean up the environment.